LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 In this section, we introduce a vocabulary for describing software components and how they can be instantiated.
 We provide an example of the application of this vocabulary to object-oriented software components using JavaScript.

+{:.todo}
+Be mentally prepared for needing to these figures.
+Idea would be to include them in the ontology, and change our ontology application so it also shows images.
+(That would be nice actually.)

 ### Object-oriented components

 Within the [_object-oriented components vocabulary_](http://linkedsoftwaredependencies.org/vocabularies/object-oriented),